Class ExpressionExtensions

 DescendantsAndSelf(Expression)

-Yields all of the nodes in the tree represented by value
+Yields all of the nodes in the tree represented by value, starting at the bottom.

 This is a depth-first post-order traversal.